Ellinaut/elliRPC-Specification/README.md

 Possible values for `{contentType}` MUST be `html` and `json`.
 Implementations of this specification MAY offer more content types for this endpoint.

+This endpoint MUST respond with HTTP status `406 Not Acceptable` if an `Accept` header is given and does not match the `Content-Type` given via uri path.

 This endpoint MUST be accessible only via http method `GET`.

+The request MAY contain additional headers for example for caching or authorization, which are not parts of this specification.
+Unknown headers MUST be ignored by servers.

 ### Request (JSON)